lfost42/planner/README.md

 TICKETs can be created under: PROJECT and/or TASK.
 	A TICKET may be modified or deleted by the user within 30 minutes of creation.
 After 30 minutes the user may only close the TICKET.
-	TICKET types: Inquiry, Issue, REquest, Update, Note
+	TICKET types: Inquiry, Issue, Request, Update, Note

-NOTEs may be appended to TICKETs, TASKs, and PROJECTs to update the status, note any progress/delays made since the last note, change due date, or update the status of the TICKET, TASKs, or PROJECT.
+NOTEs may be appended to TICKETs, TASKs, REQUIREMENTs, and PROJECTs to update the status, note any progress/delays made since the last note, change due date, or update the status of the TICKET, TASKs, or PROJECT.
 	* notes cannot be modified or deleted after creation

 ## USER INTERFACE